AlanAnsell/PolyLM/README.md

 |PolyLM<sub>SMALL</sub>|128|24M|65.6|35.7|48.4|64.5|18.5|34.5|
 |Amrami and Goldberg (2019) - BERT<sub>LARGE</sub>|1024|340M|**71.3**|40.4|53.6|64.0|21.4|37.0|

+It may be most convenient to use the download scripts provided in the `models` folder, e.g. to download PolyLM<sub>LARGE</sub>, do

+    cd models
+    ./download-lemmatized-large.sh

 ## Training
 The training corpus should be stored in a text file, where each line is a training example.
 The maximum length of a line should be the maximum sequence length minus two (to allow for the addition of beginning and end of sequence tokens).